 If you’re a UK based business with UK customers, you might want to think about using a domain name ending in .UK, such as .co.uk or just .uk.
-You can search for available .UK domain names via our handy search box below or using our tool.
+You can search for available .UK domain names via our handy search box below or using our domain name tool.

 If you’re choosing a domain for your business, it’s a good idea to use your business name or something very similar.
-If you’re buying a domain for a personal project, choose something which reflects what you’re going to be using your website for.
+If you’re registering a domain for a personal project, choose something which reflects what you’re going to be using your website for.
 If you’re stuck for ideas, have a read of these top tips for choosing a domain name.

 Find a domain

 2. Choose your domain